vegaprotocol/documentation/docs/node-operators/get-started/setup-validator.md

 ```

 ## Nominate your node
-To move on to self-staking, wait until you see your node on the validator list by querying the API or checking the [token dApp](https://sandbox.token.vega.xyz/staking/).
+To move on to self-staking, wait until you see your node on the validator list by querying the API or checking the [token dApp ↗](https://sandbox.token.vega.xyz/staking/).

 Then, associate your tokens and nominate your node using the [token dApp ↗](https://sandbox.token.vega.xyz/staking/) or by interacting directly with the smart contract.